Phileosopher/commonplace/engineering-graphics.md

 - 4096x2160 - 4K, though it may also refer to 4096x3112
 - 5120x2880 - 5K
 - 7680x4320 - 8K or 8K UHD

+Rastered graphics are great for accurately capturing information, but they don't scale well and take more memory to encode compared to vector information.

+### Scalable vector graphics

+By employing vector graphics, designers have employed "scalable vector graphics" (SVGs) to maintain image quality at any size.

+The general concept of SVG is that it holds XML [data](database.md):

+1. It holds everything within a rectangular container.
+2. Objects are indicated with reference points.
+   - Circles indicate the center point and the radius.
+   - Lines have starting and ending points.
+   - Bezier curve lines have starting and ending points, with other points to represent the curve.
+   - More complex [shapes](math-geotrig.md) can be created in the same way (e.g., rectangles, ovals).
+3. There are different preconfigured conditions for how the objects are filled (e.g., transparent, black) and the lines' stroke (e.g., dotted, black)
+4. If the rectangular container changes dimensions, it's a simple matter of algebra to realign the coordinates of everything (e.g., if 100x150 becomes 220x225, all X coordinates would multiply by 2.2 and all Y coordinates by 1.5).

+Thus, every visual representation can be encoded into a text-based SVG, and then re-expressed elsewhere.

+The only downside is that details will be missed, which is why SVG is ideal for symbolic expressions (e.g., [UX](engineering-design.md)) but terrible for real-life depictions of things.

 ## Video quality